 What is an identity?
 I define it as a moniker, a signifier for some kind of personal presence.
 Not the person themselves, but a token of themselves that others use to remember them and think of them.

 Given the body mask, it is inevitable that a closet phenomenon is going to arise, unless you& are able to be out to everyone at all times.
-In that scenario, you will have at least two identities (the mask and the system) plus any systemmates’ identities to maintain.
+In that scenario, you will have at least two identities (the mask and the plural group) plus any group members’ identities to maintain.

 That doesn’t sound so terrible until you start considering shared resources.
-Your mask identity probably has some pictures you’d like to share with friends of systemmates, but that mask identity is probably tied to a legal identity, and which may also be tied to professional contacts and family, and so forth.
+Your mask identity probably has some pictures you’d like to share with friends of group members, but that mask identity is probably tied to a legal identity, and which may also be tied to professional contacts and family, and so forth.
 It works the other way around, too.
-Systemmates might want to share things the other direction (“look, I made this art,” the body mask says).
-It’s also possible that the systemmates themselves wish to be in a singlet closet in their interactions, acting singlet in their interactions.
-(In which case they also obtain two identities: a plural system member one, and a singlet one.)
+Group members might want to share things the other direction (“look, I made this art,” the body mask says).
+It’s also possible that those people themselves wish to be in a singlet closet in their interactions, acting singlet in their interactions.
+(In which case they also obtain two identities: a plural group member one, and a singlet one.)

 The plural closet is not a whole lot different than other closets in that you are pretending to be something you’re not in order to pass certain social strictures.
 In the case of plurality, it is just much larger and more complicated, more a whole maze than a single closet.
 And there can be a lot to lose by breaking it.